-A lost girl, an automaton and a sprawling map of a beguiling, unsettling city.
+A lost girl and a sprawling map of an unsettling city.

-Wren Lithgow has been following her concert pianist mother around the cities of Europe for almost two decades.
-When they arrive in the mysterious city-state of O, where she was conceived during the civil war, Wren resolves to track down the man she believes is her father.
+Wren Lithgow has followed her concert pianist mother around the cities of Europe for almost two decades.
+When they arrive in the mysterious city-state of O, where Wren was conceived during a time of civil war, she resolves to find man she believes is her father.

 Longlisted for the Man Booker Prize 2016